Berkeley Engineering K-12 Programs & Resources

 About

 Berkeley Engineering K-12 Programs & Resources includes hands-on workshops, real-world problem-solving, campus tours, presentations, school visits, weekly hands-on science and engineering lessons at local elementary and middle schools, weekly visits to high schools to lead hands-on experiences with STEM projects and topics, and a spring robotics competition.
 ROAR Academy is a rigorous and intensive two-week summer program where advanced high school students in California explore engineering as a career path and receive an in-depth, interactive overview of undergraduate engineering majors, programming, and hardware and software design.
 The Berkeley M.E.T.
-Innovation Academy is a hands-on residential summer program for rising high school juniors and seniors who are exceptional in their class and have strong skills in science, technology, math, and communications, and it focuses on tech and entrepreneurship.
+Innovation Academy is a hands-on residential pre-collegiate summer program for rising high school juniors and seniors who are interested in tech and entrepreneurship.

 • Ages: 10–18 years old